Accounting and Finance BA (Hons)

 - A digitally aware programme from experts that will help you to learn how to use digital media and data analytics to inform your accounting and finance skills

-Economic Analysis of the Business Environment: This module is designed to provide an introduction to economics.
-The module aims to provide knowledge and comprehension of the basic economic principles and techniques related to microeconomics and macroeconomics.
-The emphasis is on developing an understanding of economic principles and allowing students to make a use of standard economic techniques.
-The module considers the different issues related to microeconomics theories that can be applied to business decisions.
-It also considers the different issues related to macroeconomics theories and provides an insight into the impact of macroeconomic environment on business decisions.
+Principles of Applied Economics: This module aims to provide you with the knowledge and comprehension of the basic economic principles and techniques related to microeconomics and macroeconomics.
+The emphasis is on developing a solid understanding of economic principles and allowing you to apply standard economic techniques.

 Professional Accounting and Academic Skills: This module introduces students to some of the contexts in which accounting operates.
 It provides an introduction to the accountancy profession and the organisations and environments in which they operate (capital markets, financial institutions, government, non-profit, as well as business organisations).
 The module will contextualise the accountant’s role in organisations, working and communicating with other organisational functions to provide useful information.
 The module will begin the process of skills identification and development for employment purposes, helping students to identify and evaluate their current employability competencies and to plan action to achieve intended skills and employability outcomes.